Zhou Dynasty — Longest Dynasty of Ancient China with Great Philosophical Schools

 -

-The ideas of the Divine Right of Kings and Mandate of Heaven were proposed and accepted in Zhou Empire.
+The ideas of the Divine Right of Kings and Mandate of Heaven were proposed and accepted in the Zhou Empire.

 -